HISTORY OF PASCO COUNTY

 Nov.
 24, 1925.
 The Dade City Banner reports:

-[On Jan.
+[On June 13, 1914, the Tampa Morning Tribune reported that fire had destroyed the two-story frame home of S. (sic) Brummer.
+A few days later the newspaper reported that Mr. and Mrs. F. Brummer are moving to Tampa.
+On Jan.
 29, 1915, the Dade City Banner reported, “Mrs. F. Brummer, formerly of this city, but who has been residing in Tampa for some time, has purchased from W. N. Ferguson the house and lot on Church street now occupied by T. F. Ziegler and family, and will take possession and conduct a boarding house.
 Mr. Ziegler expects to build in the near future.”
 Local historian Kate Futch recalled, “Back in 1913 when we lived on Church Street across the street in front of (or north) was the home of Mrs. Brummer and her family.
 As I remember, it was a very pretty two-story wooden house, with a porch on three sides.
 Mrs. Brummer had boarders and served meals.”
 The Dudley family bought the house and remodeled it in 1925-1926, choosing the name Gray Moss Inn.]

 Apr.
 16, 1926.
 The Dade City Banner reports that the Crescent Theatre opened Thursday night with the presentation of A Japanese Girl by local talent.